hashicorp/terraform-provider-aws/website/docs/r/vpc.html.markdown

 }
 ```

-Using `terraform import`, import VPCs using the `vpc id`.
+Using `terraform import`, import VPCs using the VPC `id`.
 For example:

 ```console
 % terraform import aws_vpc.test_vpc vpc-a01106c2